ArnavChawla/Python-Shopify/README.md

 # Welcome to Shopi(Py)

 Shopi(Py) was created to make it easy for people to interact with the frontend of Shopify Stores in Python.
-Whereas the current Shopify API allows store owners to interact with their stores backend, Shopi(Py) allows anybody to easily get information about stores and they're products
+Whereas the current Shopify API allows store owners to interact with their stores backend, Shopi(Py) allows anybody to easily get information about stores and their products

 # Installation
 The installation process for Shopi(Py) easy!
 Just enter the following command in your terminal: